 - Sign up for a team.
 There are plenty of adult leagues that will help mix it and make you feel like a kid again.

 - Give yourself an incentive.
 Your incentive could be signing up for a road race.
-Check out cooling running for a full schedule of races.
+Go here for a full schedule of races.
 Plan a trip or activity where you can wear that little black strapless dress that’s in the back of your closet.

 - Change your perspective.
 Throw your scale out of the window and instead of focusing on your weight try a different measuring technique.
 How do your clothes fit’ How do you feel’ What’s your energy level’